MalDev Myths

 Conclusion:

-• Encrypt your stuff however you want, it doesnt matter much
+• Encrypt your stuff however you want, it doesn’t matter much

 • Avoid using Windows API’s to do it tho